craftcms/gatsby-source-craft/README.md

 This Gatsby source plugin provides an integration with [Craft CMS](https://craftcms.com).
 It uses Craft’s [GraphQL API](https://docs.craftcms.com/v3/graphql.html) to make content within Craft available to Gatsby-powered front ends.

-It requires for the corresponding [Gatsby Craft plugin](https://github.com/craftcms/craft-gatsby) to be installed on the Craft site.
+It requires for the corresponding [Gatsby Helper](https://github.com/craftcms/craft-gatsby) plugin to be installed on the Craft site.

 ---